almereyda/awesome-starred/README.md

 - [WrtApp/write.app](https://github.com/WrtApp/write.app) - Open source note taking and publishing platform
 - [sparanoid/kai-10](https://github.com/sparanoid/kai-10) - The missing child theme of Twenty Ten, A better interface based on Twenty Ten, No need to change the default theme, no database option strings will be created.
 Install and go.
 - [sparanoid/kai-11](https://github.com/sparanoid/kai-11) - The missing child theme of Twenty Eleven, A better interface based on Twenty Eleven, No need to change the default theme, no database option strings will be created.
 Install and go.
-- [datawrapper/datawrapper](https://github.com/datawrapper/datawrapper) - This is a read-only mirror of a part of our codebase.
 - [markjaquith/WordPress-Skeleton](https://github.com/markjaquith/WordPress-Skeleton) - Basic layout of a WordPress Git repository.
 I use this as a base when creating a new repo.
 - [Uninett/Foodle](https://github.com/Uninett/Foodle) - Foodle - a simple survey and poll software.
 - [kimai/kimai](https://github.com/kimai/kimai) - Kimai v1 open source time-tracking - please switch to Kimai v2